Some links in this post may be affiliate links

 Golden Shrimp Plant can grow to a height of about 3-6 feet.

-Pachystachys lutea requires regular grooming to keep it neat and annual cutting back to rejuvenate growth.
+Pachystachys lutea care requires regular grooming to keep it neat and annual cutting back to rejuvenate growth.
 Annual repotting is needed for the young plants while the mature plants require annual top-dress of the soil.
 Keep reading for more on these growing conditions and how to provide them.

 Golden Shrimp Plant grows best in bright light with 4-6 hours of morning or evening sunshine but too hot sunshine will scorch the leaves.